The villages of Cinque Terre offer a welcome break from the big cities in Italy.

 The closest airport is Pisa.
 This is where we flew in and out of, and it was just a quick 90 minute train ride which we will detail below.

-Any of the Milan airports are also a viable option.
+Any of the Milan airports is also a viable option.
 The travel time extends to about four hours by train.

 For any airport that you fly into, make your way to the central train station of the city to find your train connections to Cinque Terre.